-Option C Basic was created to provide everything a facility manager would need from a utility tracking program.
-The program offers easy importing of bill data, cost and usage tracking, and reporting capabilities.

-Option C Pro will be available in late 2015 or early 2016, allowing for regression of utility bills to weather (and/or any user-defined variable), scenario management, baseline adjustments, variables, a rate engine, and other capabilities to provide full Cost Avoidance calculations.
+Option C was created to provide everything a facility manager would need from a utility tracking program.
+The program offers easy importing of bill data, cost and usage tracking, and reporting capabilities, allowing for regression of utility bills to weather (and/or any user-defined variable), scenario management, baseline modifications, variables, a rate engine, and other capabilities to provide full Cost Avoidance calculations.